-Unplanned and unexcused OSCE absences: Unplanned and unexcused absences are any unplanned student absences that do not qualify as an excused absence.
+Unplanned and unexcused OSCE absences: Unplanned and unexcused absences are any unplanned student absences that do not qualify as an excused absence per Student Affairs.
 These generally are due to circumstances within the student's control.
-Examples of unplanned and unexcused absences include the student who forgets about an OSCE session, the student who skips an OSCE to study for an exam and/or any absence where an able student fails to contact the CSSC director (or, if the director is unavailable, a CSSC staff member) to inform them that the student will not be able to participate in the OSCE.
+Examples of unplanned and unexcused absences include the student who forgets about an OSCE session, the student who skips an OSCE to study for an exam and/or any absence where an able student fails to contact Melanie Carlson and Debra Danforth to inform them that the student will not be able to participate in the OSCE.

 Impact of unexcused absence on the student's grade: If the CSSC absence does not qualify as an "excused" absence, the student will receive a "0" for the OSCE.
-This will reduce the student's grade for the OSCE portion of the Doctoring Course, and may result in an overall reduction in his/her Doctoring grade.